 Starring Bryan Cranston, Angelina Jolie, Helen Mirren and Sam Rockwell, I was drawn to Disney’s partly-animated adventure/comedy The One and Only Ivan, because I knew that the ending was going to be a happy one.
 What I didn’t know until I saw the movie is that The One and Only Ivan is based on a true story.

-There’s no denying that a faster pace would have helped my enjoyment overall.
+There’s no denying though, that a faster pace would have helped my enjoyment overall.
 And it did prove arduous watching the animals get excited about their initial plan to escape captivity.
-Particularly considering how clear it was to adult viewers just how dangerous an actual escape would be for the animals.
-Perhaps, since The One and Only Ivan is ultimately a movie for children, it may be that the futility of the initial escape plan wouldn’t be so obvious to a young audience, meaning those scenes wouldn’t prove as taxing as they did for me.
+Particularly considering how clear it was to adult viewers just how dangerous an actual escape would be for Ivan and friends.
+Perhaps, since The One and Only Ivan is ultimately a movie for children, it may be that the futility of the initial escape plan wouldn’t be so obvious to a young audience; meaning those scenes wouldn’t prove as taxing as they did for me.

 The good news is that even with the elements that bothered me, I’m glad I stuck with The One and Only Ivan, because of the happy ending I wanted.

 As for the question of whether I’d call The One and Only Ivan a great Disney film.
 No. Yet it’s also not completely terrible.
 As such, if you’re curious enough, give it a chance.
 Just don’t leave your patience at the door.
 And remember, it is ultimately aimed at children.